 The AI Governance Controls Are Already Being Written

-NIST is actively developing the SP 800-53 Control Overlays for Securing AI Systems (COSAiS).
+NIST is actively developing the SP 800-53 Control Overlays for Securing AI Systems (COSAiS) guidance.
 The series covers every AI layer that will appear inside a contract of this scope: predictive AI, generative AI, and agentic systems, both single-agent and multi-agent.
 Initial public drafts are expected this summer.

 The NIST Artificial Intelligence Risk Management Framework (AI RMF), already the alignment expectation for responsible federal AI deployment, goes further.
 Its guidance on managing misuse risk explicitly names red-teaming as a formal practice, specifically testing AI safeguards to assess whether threat actors can bypass the protections built into deployed models.
 AI systems trained to reject harmful queries may comply when an adversary reframes the request.
 The safeguards are brittle, and the only way to know how brittle they are is to test them under offensive, adversarial conditions.